-Red+Zermatt season ski passes valid throughout Aosta Valley and international multi-da passes give you acces to lift systems of both the aforementioned ski areas and the Swiss ski area of Zermatt.
+Aosta Valley + Zermatt season ski passes valid throughout Aosta Valley and international multi-da passes give you access to lift systems of both the aforementioned ski areas and the Swiss ski area of Zermatt.
 International passes sold in Italy must be used for the first lift of each day on Italian territory.
 For regional season passes there is a maximum of 2 entrances per month permitted on the Swiss side of ZERMATT.

-International passes sold in the Italian trritory must be validated in Italy on the first acces to ski-lifts during the winter season.
+International passes sold in the Italian territory must be validated in Italy on the first access to ski-lifts during the winter season.

-For season passes to be deemed valid, they shall carry a cleary visible photo-identity.
+For season passes to be deemed valid, they shall carry a clearly visible photo-identity.

 3 – SKI PASS VALIDITY IN OTHER SKI AREAS ABROAD